Real Talk, Real Weddings

 1. What should I do first when starting solo wedding planning?

 Sit with your own thoughts first, no rush.
 Write down what you feel the day should look like.
 Spend time outlining a budget range you know is comfortable, not rigid.
-Decide which bits truly matter for you, and where you wish to put love or care.
-Let that breathe before jumping in.
+Decide which bits truly matter for you, and where you wish to put extra love or care.
+Let that ruminate before jumping in.

 2. Can I really plan a wedding alone without help?